 Getting a perfect match between the appearance of pigmented and unpigmented skin may take practice and be time consuming.
 The woman in the video below does an excellent job of covering her light patches with makeup, however.

 Vitiligo treatments must be prescribed by a doctor.
 The doctor will know about the effectiveness, risks, and availability of different treatments.
+He or she will also know about any new treatments that have appeared.
 The descriptions below are given for general interest.

 Corticosteroid and Immunomodulator Creams

 One type of treatment for restoring pigment that may be prescribed is the use of a topical corticosteroid cream.
 A "topical" cream is one that is used on the skin.
 A corticosteroid cream may encourage pigment to reappear, although several months of treatment may be needed in order for the cream to work.
 The cream does have side effects.
 It may cause the skin to become thinner and may also cause skin striae to appear.
 Striae are irregular areas of skin that look like stripes or lines.
 They're sometimes known as stretch marks.

 An immunomodulator cream may also restore pigment.
 This cream can suppress the action of the immune system in the skin.
 It may work where corticosteroids aren't tolerated.
 Modifying the activity of the immune system can sometimes be a risky activity, so a doctor's instructions should be followed carefully.